 Dr. Emer Leahy received her Ph.D. in Neuropharmacology from University College Dublin, Ireland, and her MBA from Columbia University.
 She is CEO of PsychoGenics Inc., a profitable preclinical CNS service company, CEO of PGI Drug Discovery LLC, a company engaged in psychiatric drug discovery with three partnered Phase II clinical programs and Adjunct Associate Professor of Neuroscience at Mount Sinai School of Medicine, Dr. Leahy has more than 25 years of experience in drug discovery, clinical develop and business development for pharmaceutical and biotechnology companies, including extensive knowledge of technology assessment, licensing, mergers and acquisitions, and strategic planning.
 Prior to her appointment as CEO of PsychoGenics, she was Vice President of Business Development, a position she also held at American Biogenetic Sciences and at AMBI Inc. Dr. Leahy served on the Emerging Companies Section Governing Board for the Board of Directors of the Biotechnology Industry Organization (BIO), and currently serves on the Board of Directors of Intensity Therapeutics, the Business Review Board for the Alzheimer’s Drug Discovery Foundation, and the Scientific Advisory Board of the International Rett Syndrome Foundation.

-Mr. Mark Hofer has more than 25 years of experience in intellectual property and technology law.
-Prior to joining PsychoGenics, he was a partner at Brown, Rudnick, Berlack & Israels, where he initiated creation of the Intellectual Property Group.
-Mr. Hofer also served as General Counsel and Chief Patent Counsel for The Coca-Cola Company and founded the children’s Mandarin learning site Little Chinese Readers.
-She is a member of the NY, NJ, MA and US Patent Bars.
+Ms. Cindy Hsu has more than 10 years of experience in intellectual property, data privacy, and technology law.
+Prior to joining PsychoGenics, she was a senior counsel at Sterlington LP, where she managed the Intellectual Property and Outside General Counsel Groups.
+Ms. Hsu also served as Patent Counsel for The Coca-Cola Company and founded the children’s Mandarin learning site Little Chinese Readers.
+She is a member of the GA and US Patent Bars.

 Dr. Hanania received her Ph.D. in Pharmacology at the University of Texas Medical Branch, Galveston.
 She completed her post doctoral training and was a faculty member of Department of Pharmacology at the University of Colorado Health Sciences Center.
 Dr. Hanania has extensive pharmacology and behavior experience in all neuropsychiatric areas and has been instrumental in establishing and validating many of PsychoGenics’ behavioral tests.